-This algorithm determines several key structural attributes of each node by successively computing the adjacency matrix $M$ of a directed graph and the adjacency matrix $M_C$ of its condensation graph.
-These attributes include: the strongly connected component (SCC) to which a node belongs, the layer index of that SCC in the condensation graph, the weakly connected component to which the node belongs, and whether the node becomes isolated after structural annealing.
+The algorithm progressively computes the adjacency matrix $M$ of a directed graph and the adjacency matrix $M_C$ of its condensation graph, thereby determining, in the structural sense, several key attributes of each node, including: the strongly connected component (SCC) to which the node belongs, the hierarchical level of that SCC within the condensation graph, the weakly connected component to which the node belongs, and whether the node becomes an isolated point after structural annealing is completed.